rleber/bun/doc/file_format/roff_notes.md

-                                      .an NAME +/-nn  Increments or decrements the named value .an NAME nn     Sets the named value to nn Treats undefined variables as zero .m1 N                               Margin (I think this is top of page) .m2 N                               Margin (I think this is bottom of page) .m3 N                               Margin (I think this is left page margin) .m4 N                               Margin (I think this is right page margin) .ze STUFF                           Issue a warning message (on the console) .if CONDITION TAG                   If/then/else construct .el TAG                           .el is optional
+                                      .an NAME +/-nn  Increments or decrements the named value .an NAME nn     Sets the named value to nn Treats undefined variables as zero .m1 N                               Number of blank lines before page header .m2 N                               Number of blank lines after page header .m3 N                               Number of blank lines before page footer .m4 N                               Number of blank lines after page footer .ze STUFF                           Issue a warning message (on the console) .if CONDITION TAG                   If/then/else construct .el TAG                           .el is optional